GreenIron/Recoinition/README.md

 TODO:
 * improve network to get better performance on OCR

 # 2- Algorithm
 * Image Preprocessing
   * Median-filter like (e.g. anisotropic gradient, guided-filter, bilateral-filter) image here
   * Colors are altered in a HSL (hue, saturation, lightness) color space.
 Coin color can be more easily discriminated from background color in HSL rather than in RGB. image here
   * Coin contour extraction a circle Hough transform image here
   * Coin to stripe transform.
 Since some characters are engraved following the coin circumference, the coin is transformed into a stripe to make these characters follow a horizontal line.
 This corresponds to the diffeomorphism in cartesian frame (x=r*cos theta, y=r*sin theta)->(x=r, x=theta). image here
 * Feature generation
  * "Classic" feature extraction
-   * Image feature matching using OpenCV's ORB algorithm (Oriented FAST and Rotated BRIEF).
-A library of features based on coins scraped from the internet are used
+   * Image feature matching using OpenCV's ORB algorithm (Oriented FAST and Rotated BRIEF)
-   * Image feature registration based on a library of features.
+   * Image feature registration based on a library of features scraped from the internet.
 This produces a first vector of features with associated probabilities
+   => At this point we have a first vector of features with matching scores
 * Tex recognition
  * Letter and words detection
  * OCR: a neural network is used to read the different characters on the coin (original and stripe version).
 This produces a list of texts that have been identified in different areas of the coin